nikeshgitpro611/reactjs/README.md

 1. Promise.all
 - Takes an array of promises and returns a single promise that resolves when all of the promises in the array have resolved, or rejects if any promise in the array rejects.
 - Waits for all promises to resolve if any fail then all will be fail

+::  Resources : :
+- it will wait for all them to finish. if any one api will be fail then all will be rejected.
+- if All are sucess then output will be come
 ```
 Promise.all([promise1, promise2, promise3])
     .then((results) => {